 Valuing your business is a complex task.
-What you want as a sale price for your business and what it is worth to the market place are two differenet outcomes in most cases.
-That is not to say that the value you place on your business is always higher than the market value....it is sometimes possible the owner does not fully appreciate what he has and a buyer may see something in the business that he does not.
+What you want as a sale price for your business and what it is worth to the marketplace are two different outcomes in most cases.
+That is not to say that the value you place on your business is always higher than the market value, it is sometimes possible the owner does not fully appreciate what they have and a buyer may see something in the business that the business owner does not.

-However the critical issue is that valuing your business is an essential pre requisite to a successful sale outcome.
-It gives the buyer and his banker and accountant confidence and lowers your indemnity risk.
+However, the critical issue is that valuing your business is an essential prerequisite to a successful sale outcome.
+It gives the buyer and their banker and accountant confidence and lowers your indemnity risk.

-It should be someone who has current and relevant sales evidence of comparable businesses which have recently sold in the same market place.
-It should be compiled by someone who is trained in business valuation theory and someone who, in valuing your business, is aware of the macro and micro pressures on the business from competition , government policy and worldwide economic forces.
+It should be someone who has current and relevant sales evidence of comparable businesses which have recently sold in the same marketplace.
+It should be compiled by someone who is trained in business valuation theory and someone who, in valuing your business, is aware of the macro and micro pressures on the business from the competition, government policy, and worldwide economic forces.

-Valuing your business is a task best undertaken by a member of the Business Valuer Network, who is well regarded by the business community and who is dedicated to the science of business valuation.
+Valuing your business is a task best undertaken by a business valuer, who is well-regarded by the business community and who is dedicated to the science of business valuation.